nickfraser/bazzite-kdeland/README.md

 This repository is not meant to create some new "base" image that others should build upon.
 Instead, if you want to customize this build, I suggest you fork this repo and make the necessary changes.
-If making Please see the excellent [upstream repo](https://github.com/ublue-os/image-template) if you want to create your own custom bazzite image.
+Otherwise, please see the excellent [upstream repo](https://github.com/ublue-os/image-template) if you want to create your own custom bazzite image.

 ## Use This Image